-Are you at risk of losing your security licence because you have been charged by police with a criminal offence?
+Are you at risk of losing your security licence because you have been charged with a criminal offence?

 If you are employed in the security industry and have been charged by Police with a criminal offence, you are at risk of having your security licence (‘Licence’) interfered with by the Police Commissioner (‘the Commissioner’) until your criminal matter finalises.
-This means that you may be prevented from working as a security guard or crowd controller for some time or permanently.
+This means that you are at risk of losing your security licence because you have been charged by police with a criminal offence and may be prevented from working as a security guard or crowd controller for some time or permanently.
 Some security guards and crowd controllers are charged with assault offences following work related incidences.
 However, before the Commissioner can decide to interfere with your Licence, you must be given an opportunity to write submissions to convince the Commissioner not to.

 This process undermines Licence holder’s presumption of innocence afforded to people accused of wrongdoing.
 Also, criminal matters take months or, for more serious offences, years to resolve and finalise during which time, a Licence holder is barred from working in the security industry.
 Furthermore, preventing a Licence holder from working can affect their plea hearing because Magistrates and Judges are generally interested in knowing that someone is gainfully employed.

 Section 50 of the Private Security Act 2004 gives the Commissioner discretion to conduct a disciplinary inquiry into a person’s or security company’s Licence if they are charged with criminal offences.
 Section 51 of the Private Security Act gives the Commissioner power to suspend a Licence until one or more of the following decisions are made: